 Treatment of Depreciation (IRS vs. GAAP)

-- GAAP: Unlike the IRS, GAAP gives accountants the freedom to select from multiple methods of deprecation.
+- GAAP: Unlike the IRS, GAAP gives accountants the freedom to select from multiple methods of depreciation.
 With this in mind, freedom in selection can potentially cause a wide variety of differences between the IRS and GAAP.

 MACRS – The IRS’s Depreciation System

 The modified accelerated cost recovery system (MACRS) is the primary tax depreciation system used by the IRS.
 It allows the capital cost of an asset to be recovered through annual deductions over a certain period.
-In addition, the IRS has a specific list of assets that are eligible for MACRS depreciation and assets that are not.
+Also, the IRS has a specific list of assets that are eligible for MACRS depreciation and assets that are not.

 The IRS’s depreciation system limits accountants to two basic methods of depreciation.
 GAAP uses the two forms of depreciation stated above, but it also adds methods such as the sum of the year’s digits method and the units of production method.